At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

-Practice mindful eating, using a raisin or an alternative small textured snack.
-The ideal choice for mindful eating practice is something nutritious, but you can apply it to just about anything.
+The ideal choice for mindful eating practice is something nutritious, but you can apply it to almost anything.

 First, take the raisin and hold it in the palm of your hand or in between your finger and thumb.

 Take your time to really focus on the raisin.
-Gaze at the raisin with your full attention.
+Give it your full attention.
 Let your eyes explore every part of it, examining the highlights where the light shines, the darker hollows, the folds and the ridges.

-Turn the raisin over between your fingers, exploring its texture (recommended to touch with your eyes shut).
+Turn the raisin over between your fingers, exploring its texture.
+To heighten this experience, try closing your eyes.

 Hold the raisin beneath your nose.
 With each inhalation, take in any aroma that may arise.
-As you do, notice anything happening in the stomach or mouth.
+As you do, notice anything happening in your stomach or mouth.

 Slowly bring the raisin up to your lips.
 Gently place it in your mouth without chewing.
-Notice how it is in your mouth and explore with your tongue.
+Notice how it feels in your mouth.

 Prepare to chew the raisin.
 Notice how and where it needs to be for chewing.
-Very consciously, take one or two bites into the raisin and notice what happens in the aftermath while experiencing the taste.
-Without swallowing yet, notice the sensations of the taste and texture in your mouth, paying close attention to any changes.
+Very consciously, take one or two bites into the raisin and notice what happens as the flavours fill your mouth.
+Without swallowing yet, notice the sensations of the taste and texture of the raisin, paying close attention to any changes.

 When you feel ready to swallow the raisin, see if you can first detect the intention to swallow before you go ahead and do so.

-See if you can feel what is left of the raisin in your stomach, and sense how your body is feeling as a whole after the exercise.
+This may feel a little strange at first, but see if you can feel what’s left of the raisin in your stomach and sense how your body is feeling as a whole after the exercise.

-If you liked this activity, perhaps you might like to try our Seven Days of Mindful Eating activity next!
+To help kickstart your mindful eating journey, you might like to try our Seven Days of Mindful Eating activity.

 Health and wellbeing